nextgis/metro4all_carto/README.md

  * More attention for pedestrians: Highways for cars marked by only one color, footways are more remarkable.
  * addr:highway rendering

+## icons copyrights
+* [licensename] from nicolasmollet
+* public domain from thenounproject
+* public domain aisa from wikimedia